 SN Course Outcome Cognitive level attainment as per revised Bloom Taxonomy 1 Apply procedures for Creative writing, which will give them wings of imagination with self-expression in the topic.
 Learn on multidisciplinary subjects.
 L1, L2, L3 2 Understand the importance of the extempore speech which will help them to think and develop presence of mind.
 Exposure to Group discussion will provide an opportunity to all team members to give their ideas and opinion on a certain topic.
 It increases one's listening skills and confidence in speaking.
 Team building improves.
 L1, L2 3 Interpret the strengths of survey research including its effectiveness, generalizability, reliability, and versatility.
 Students will be able to make the awareness about various social issues.
-L1, L2, L3 m • a Module Topics Hrs Cognitive No. level attainment as per revised Bloom Taxonomy 1 Creative writing (technical/non-technical L1, L2, L3 I. Introduction to creative writing. a) Orientation and Introduction to Writing skills both article form and paper writing.
+L1, L2, L3

+Module Tonios Hrs Cognitive No. Topics nrs level INO. attainment as per revised Bloom 1 Court free and the state is a large state is a Taxonomy 1 Creative writing (technical/non-technical L1, L2, L3 I. Introduction to creative writing.
+2 a) Orientation and Introduction to Writing skills both article form and paper writing.
 2 Information about the rules and regulations about original writing.
 Templates of good journals eg. (IEEE format) with emphasize on originality, plagiarism check.
 Topic distribution in different categories as per choice of students Select the topic of article/ paper either from choice or in consultation with teacher.
 Discussion forum or Use of internet is allowed for the same.
 Brainstorming and prewriting Form teams divide into 8 teams.
 5 students per team.
 Form the skeleton of the paper with data properly designed. check the plagiarism and shaping the article/paper with the team.
 II.
 Drafting and editing Continuation of the article/paper shaping, taking care of plagiarism Submit the article /paper introduction in one page outlining the salient features of the topic in hard copy.
 Students can have the freedom of choosing mentor faculty from 2 college if needed.
 Finalizing the article/ paper.
 Demonstration by students and evaluation (Presentation of papers of 4 teams with inputs from mentors/teachers ) Evaluation by faculty as per format.
-2 Lecturette (Extempore speech) L1, L2, L3 I. Introduction Orientation and Introduction to lecturette/ extempore rules 2 The candidate is required to deliver a short talk for 03 minutes to the group watching 2 him.
+2 Lecturette (Extempore speech) L1, L2, L3 I. Introduction , , Orientation and Introduction to lecturette/ extempore rules The candidate is required to deliver a short talk for 03 minutes to the group watching 2 him.
 Choice of topic discussion.
 Technical/ Non-technical A suitable topic is to be chosen out of 04 topics given.
 03 minutes will be given for thinking, jotting down points and organizing the speech without any help.
 Candidate has to introduce himself/herself in brief before starting the talk.
 II.
 Extempore/Presentation by each student Evaluation by faculty as per format.
-3 Group Discussion L1, L2, L3 I. Introduction and orientation about Group discussion and rules .
+In Exempler () resonation by each student Evaluation by faculty as per format.
+2 Crown Diamatic 3 Group Discussion L1, L2, L3 I. Introduction and orientation about Group discussion and rules .
 GDs form an 2 important part of the short-listing process for recruitment or admission in a company or 2 institution.
 Types of GD Topics such as social, political, economic, technical etc. Topic choice to be given to students and based on that Team formation on the chosen topic Brainstorming among the students to form teams on topics selected. .Prepare the points for group discussion.
 Formation of four teams for two topics.